Walk 2 Brimmon Wood & Kerry

 The Railway pub

 The Railway pub in Newtown is on Old Kerry Road.
 This traditional, CAMRA recommended pub does not serve food but has excellent beer, and is a nice spot to re-hydrate on your way back.
-They are open every day: all day on Tuesday (market day), Friday, Saturday and Sunday and till around 3 pm on the other days.More Walks
+At the time of writing they are open every day: all day on Tuesday (market day), Friday, Saturday and Sunday and till around 3 pm on the other days and again in the evening.
+Check for the latest opening hours on 01686 626156.More Walks